trevorbaca/akasha/akasha/etc/03-stages.md

   short fermata;
   ```

-[B] (31"):
+[03] (31"):
   ```
   1 (3)[55]
-  two-voice microtonal harmonies;
+  two-voice microtonal harmonies [B];
-  mixed with two-note written-out alternation as implication of trill;
+  mixed with two-note written-out alternation as implication of trill [C];
-  with extremely thin get. pianiss. carried over from previous stage;
+  with extremely thin get. pianiss. carried over from previous stage [A];

   2-7 (1 + long fermata + 1 + short fermata + 1 + short fermata)
-  get. pianiss. fills in somewhat and continues longer than expected;
-  descends register a little bit but not too much;
-  halts inserted into descent but different halts heard in exposition;
+  get. pianiss. fills in somewhat and continues longer than expected, descends register a little bit but not too much, halts inserted into descent but different halts heard in exposition [A];

   8 (2)
-  two-note written-out prefiguration of trill resumes;
+  two-note written-out prefiguration of trill resumes [C];
-  timed together with first appearance of detuned va, vc octave;
+  timed together with first appearance of detuned va, vc octave [D];
   attaca;
   ```

-[C] (96"):
+[04] (96"):
   ```
   1-8 (4x: 1 + fermata)
   sputtering exposition of detuned va, vc octave with glissandi lentiss.;